Skip to Content

 • Very high level of manufacturing with quality thru and thru

 If you think the features stop there, you are mistaken.
-In addition to the new monocoque body design, Daiwa incorporated their tough digigear system that offers you complete control and improved handling on the reel.
+In addition to the new monocoque body design, Daiwa incorporated their tough digigear system that offers complete control and improved handling on the reel.

 The gear system uses a precision machine cut with unique processing technology.
 The culmination of these manufacturing efforts is a drive gear design that outperforms the competition.
 The digigear design offers maximum performance, smoothness, strength, and optimal rotation.
-What you’ll find with the Daiwa Certate LT is a high usability and response based on your actions.
+What you’ll find with the Daiwa Certate LT is high usability and response based on your actions.

 Features

-Monocoque One Piece Body – As we’ve touched on briefly, the monocoque body design is the main thing that separates the Daiwa Certate LT from any other reel available on the market currently.
+As we’ve touched on briefly, the monocoque body design is the main thing that separates the Daiwa Certate LT from any other reel available on the market currently.

 The one-piece design eliminates the need for excessive hardware, which results in a lightweight body and a larger gear on the inside.
 This combination yields better performance, more comfort, a lighter reel, and smoother retrieval.

-Aluminum Frame For Heavy Duty Performance – Having a strong and durable body is one of the most important things to look for in a premium reel.
+A strong and durable body is one of the most important things to look for in a premium reel.
 When you are paying a high price for the best of the best you expect to receive something that not only looks durable but feels the part as well.

 With the Daiwa Certate LT, you get a strong aluminum frame that feels powerful in your hand, and it also holds up against bumps and bruises during its use.

-Magsealed Main Shaft and Line Roller – Daiwa’s solution to waterproofing its rotating structures is using a semi-permanent section of magnetic oil that they suspend between two magnetic surfaces.
+Daiwa’s solution to waterproof its rotating structures uses a semi-permanent section of magnetic oil that they suspend between two magnetic surfaces.

 The technology is incredible, and the result is ultimate rotational efficiency that prevents saltwater, dust, or anything from making its way inside the reel and compromising the gears.

-10 Bearing System (10CRBB +1RB) – This reel uses a 10+1 system that features ten corrosion resistant ball bearings and one anti-reverse roller bearing.
+This reel uses a 10+1 system that features ten corrosion-resistant ball bearings and one anti-reverse roller bearing.

-Zaion Air Rotor for lighter weight and greater sensitivity – Another advantage that you get with the Daiwa Certate LT is the use of their Zaion air rotor.
+Another advantage you get with the Daiwa Certate LT is using their Zaion air rotor.
 This design weighs 15% less than traditional rotor designs.

-Tough Digigear™ digital gear design – This design uses an ultra-precise machine cut using CNC machines.
+This design uses an ultra-precise machine cut using CNC machines.
 The result is maximum strength, noiseless rotation, and higher sensitivity.
 When you hold this reel in your hand and free spin it, you can really feel the smoothness and crisp feel from the teeth properly interlacing with each other.

 Features at a Glance